Media-assisted Crystalization (MAC)

 - Over time, scale becomes highly insoluble, making it extremely difficult to remove, which can lead to costly remediation efforts

-How TAC compares to other scale prevention technologies
+How MAC compares to other scale prevention technologies

 Low life cycle cost